lazerwalker/blog/_posts/2024-10-23-dual-booting-steam-deck.md

 ### Installing Clover
 At this point, your Steam Deck is capable of booting into SteamOS, but will boot into Windows by default, and you can only boot into SteamOS via the rather annoying process of revealing the system boot manager.

-[Clover](https://github.com/ryanrudolfoba/SteamDeck-Clover-dualboot) is a nice friendly boot manager GUI that looks like the sort of interface you're probably used to if you've dual-booted before.
+Clover is a nice friendly boot manager GUI that looks like the sort of interface you're probably used to if you've dual-booted before.
 There's a competing boot manager that provides a similar experience, but I was told by a friend that Clover is slightly nicer, so I just picked it and didn't think too hard.

-The instructions for this setup script are good.
+The instructions for [this automated setup script](https://github.com/ryanrudolfoba/SteamDeck-Clover-dualboot)) are good.
 If you followed along with this blog post, you have already run the instructions that take place in Windows.
 This script did not in fact pop up a GUI setup menu for me, and did not give me the opportunity to set the default OS to Windows, but this was fine since I wanted SteamOS to be the default anyway.

 ## And that's it!
 At this point you should have a fully-functioning dual-boot setup.
 Have fun!